35 Must-See Murals in Metro Phoenix

 220 East Roosevelt Street

-JB Snyder's artwork, which graces the official map for Roosevelt Row, has become the new face of an ever-evolving arts district.
+JB Snyder's artwork, which has graced the official map for Roosevelt Row, has long been part of the ever-evolving arts district.
 It's a beautiful mix of order with chaos, infused with bright colors like lime green and canary yellow that convey a sense of vibrancy and forward movement.
 One of several Snyder murals in downtown Phoenix, this piece painted in 2016 is a popular background for camera-happy tourists and locals.
-Snyder calls the mural Dressing Room 3.0 because he's painted three different designs on the same east-facing wall, starting in 2010.
+Snyder chose the mural's unusual name because he's painted three different designs on the same east-facing wall, starting in 2010.

 The Painted Desert

-Note: Editor's note: This post has been updated.
-It was originally published on March 6, 2018.